niksy/rationalize.css/README.md

 For local integration tests, run `npm run test:integration:local`.

+For manual tests, run `npm run test:manual:local` and open <http://localhost:9000/> in your browser.

 ## Browser support

-Tested in IE8+ and all modern browsers.
+Tested in IE9+ and all modern browsers.

 ## License